amiralimi/distance_vector_algorithm/README.md

 # distance_vector_algorithm
-This is a python implementation of distance vector algorithm in computer networks.
+This is a python implementation of distance vector algorithm for computer networks course.